mykelalvis/FT/Traveller/Adventures/Annic Nova - Shadows/Shadows.md

 |  7  | Ex-other                  | 856994 |  26 |   2   | Cr1000 |          Electronic-1, Vacc-0, Computer-1, Bribery-1, Shotgun-0         |             Shotgun |
 |  8  | Ex-scout                  | 365BBA |  34 |   4   | Cr2000 | Vacc-2, Jack of all trades-1, Automatic Pistol-1, Pilot-1, Electronic-1 |                     |

-A skill level of 0 (for example, vacc-0) has been assigned to show some familiarity with a skill, sufficient to allow use, but no real expertise.
+A skill level of0 (for example, vacc-0) has been assigned to show some familiarity with a skill, sufficient to allow use, but no real expertise.
 A skill level of 0 with a gun (for example, carbine-0) shows the preferred, or best, weapon for an individual otherwise without weapon skill.

 EQUIPMENT

 Referees using an on-going campaign should ignore the remainder of this section, with the possible exception of the [[#Available Equipment Table]].

 > [!info]- SHIP'S LOCKER